Graduate Student Funding

 Ph.D. students: The Graduate School allocates Rumble Fellowships to departments that offer the PhD degree and the competition for the Fellowships occurs within those respective departments.

 Fellowship eligibility and recipients are determined by individual departments.
 Recipients are selected by departments and submitted to the Graduate School in May each year.
 Click here for more information.

 MFA and MMus students: The Graduate School is supporting a CFPCA college-wide competition to award a Rumble Fellowship for departments that offer the terminal degrees of MFA and MMus.
 The competition is open to new and currently enrolled full-time MFA and MMus graduate students majoring in the following programs: Art, Theatre, Dance or Music.
-Click here to view the application.
+Read the competition's announcement and guidelines document (PDF) and click here to view the application.

 Application deadline is typically early April, with announcement of award by mid-May.
 Applications are reviewed and selection made by a college committee composed of department gradute directors and the associate dean.
 Note: Prior Rumble Fellowship recipients are not eligible for this award.